 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Months of entry

-You will be fully trained by internationally recognised experts in hazard identification, terrain evaluation techniques as well as hazard modelling and risk assessment techniques.
-Providing you with the essential skills to monitor, warn and help control the consequences of natural hazards.
+On this course you'll be trained by experts in hazard identification, terrain evaluation, hazard modeling and risk assessment techniques.
+You'll learn to manage the impact of floods, earthquakes, landslides, volcanoes, coastal erosion and climate change.
+You'll understand how to monitor, warn against and help control the consequences of natural hazards.

-- Be taught by experts, who have extensive industrial and consultancy experience and strong research portfolios
+- Learn from experts with extensive industrial and consultancy experience and strong research portfolios

-- Gain experience of environmental assessment techniques, plus a range of other skills such as mapping using GIS, GPS and remote sensing technologies
+- Get hands-on experience of environmental assessment techniques, like spatial analysis and aerial photography interpretation, as well as skills such as mapping using GIS, GPS and remote sensing technologies

-- Go on numerous fieldtrips, both locally and overseas, to undergo specialist field training
+- Take part in research-based field trips, both locally and overseas, where you will receive specialist field training

 - Aid organisations

 - Environmental organisations

 This course also has a strong research and analytical component, which is ideal if you wish to pursue further research to PhD level.